 Yellen v.
-Confederated Tribes of the Chehalis Reservation United States Supreme Court 594 U.S. (2021)
+Confederated Tribes of the Chehalis Reservation

 The United States Supreme Court recently issued its opinion in Yellen v.
-Confederated Tribes of the Chehalis Reservation, 594 U.S. \\\\ (2021), holding that the term "Tribal government" as defined by the Coronavirus Aid, Relief, and Economic Security Act ("CARES Act") includes Native Alaskan Corporations (ANCs), as well as federally-recognized tribal governments.
+Confederated Tribes of the Chehalis Reservation, 594 U.S. (2021), holding that the term "Tribal government" as defined by the Coronavirus Aid, Relief, and Economic Security Act ("CARES Act") includes Native Alaskan Corporations (ANCs), as well as federally-recognized tribal governments.
 Justice Sotomayor wrote the majority opinion, joined by Chief Justice Roberts, Justice Breyer, Justice Kavanaugh and Justice Barrett, and joined in part by Justice Alito.
 The CARES Act allocated 8 billion of monetary relief to "Tribal governments," and the statute defines "Tribal government" as the "recognized governing body of an Indian tribe" as defined by the Indian Self-Determination and Education Assistance Act (ISDA).
-Several tribal governments" because they are private companies incorporated under state law, they are not listed on the "Federally Recognized Indian Tribes List" established by a 1994 statute, and they are not in a "government-to-government relationship" with the United States.
+Several tribal governments brought suit, alleging that the Alaska Native corporations were not "Tribal governments" because they are private companies incorporated under state law, they are not listed on the "Federally Recognized Indian Tribes List" established by a 1994 statute, and they are not in a "government-to-government relationship" with the United States.